 CitiGroup in the United States has a number of Citi Cards which you can use when traveling abroad.
 It too charges a one per cent conversion fee on all transactions and an additional fee of $1.50 on ATM withdrawals, but like Bank of America it will waive these if you use your credit or debit card at one of its affiliated banks overseas.

 This is a bit overwhelming, can’t you just tell me which one I should get?

 Before I get your hopes high, I’m sorry to say that the answer is no. Depending on where you are, where you’re going, and what you’re going to do one credit card will be better than another, and only you can determine which one suits you best.
-This said, I would recommend you get two: one that will give you one of those huge bonuses when signing up, and another that will waive you the fees when withdrawing money overseas.
+You may want to check this article that covers what the best airline credit cards are in 2018, but, this said, I recommend you get two: one that will give you one of those huge bonuses when signing up, and another that will waive you the fees when withdrawing money overseas.
 Should you loose one for any reason you will still have a replacement, and if you don’t mind carrying a third one I would recommend you get one too that includes some sort of insurance.

 What credit cards do you use when traveling?
 Do you pay attention to the fees that are charged?
 Which is kind of travel credit card would you be most interested in getting?
 Share your thoughts with us in the comments section below, and this post too if you liked it!